-The most popular spring bonnets in 1878 were the “French chip, soft English straws, and … rough fancy braids with a piping of velvet between the rows of braid.”
-They were popular because they were supposedly of exceptional quality and much more durable than bonnets of former seasons.
+The most popular 1878 spring bonnets were, according to the American magazine Harper’s Bazaar, the “French chip, soft English straws, and … rough fancy braids with a piping of velvet between the rows of braid.”
+Such bonnets were popular because they were supposedly of exceptional quality and much more durable than bonnets of former seasons.
 White and black bonnets were equally fashionable, with straws being colored primarily in brown, black, gray, or ecru.
 Additionally, bonnet styles for middle-aged women were usually large with flaring brims filled in with lace frills.

-Flowers were also used for trimming and came in “Havana shades” that ranged from gray to brown.
+Flowers were also used for trimming spring bonnets and came in “Havana shades” that ranged from gray to brown.
 Bonnets were decorated with brown carnations, brown roses, and brown buttercups accompanied by “natural real grasses, seed pods, moss, leaves, and pine cones.”
 Colors such as olive, pale blue, and cardinal red prevailed in clusters and crescent-shaped clusters were used for the top of bonnets in such varieties as “yellow buttercups with dark damask roses and pale blue forget-me-nots fringed with moss or grasses.”

-Bonnets were also decorated with small bouquets in various colors behind the ear on the left side of the bonnet.
+Spring bonnets were also decorated with small bouquets in various colors usually behind the ear on the left side of the bonnet.
 Thick clumps of roses and green leaves also covered the left side of bonnets, whereas flower wreaths were used to surround entire brims in Havana shades, with only a single rose added to provide color.
 Additionally, on coronet-shaped bonnets, the foliage from half wreaths drooped onto a woman’s face with “small fruit or flowers, poppies, cowslips, or roses.”

-There were also other ways to trim a spring bonnet.
+There were also other ways to trim 1878 spring bonnets.
 One way included adding a large single rosette placed directly on the top of the brim.
 Strings were also carelessly twined around the crown or across the curtain band at the back.
 Sometimes large Alsatian bows were used, but the prettiest trim was said to be “Tuvée bows of narrow satin ribbon in short loops tightly strapped … with longer ends cut in tridents or notched.”

 Brims varied from cottage-shaped to coronet-shaped to close brimmed.
 The cottage-shaped bonnets were so close-fitted there was no inside trimming.
 The Marie Stuart bonnet had a coronet pointed in the middle directly over the forehead, and the Gainsborough bonnet had the coronet pointed slightly towards the left side of the middle, with the front part turned upward, while the sides and rear portion were pressed flat against the hair.
 There was also a nameless bonnet that had a bell-shaped crown sloping upward with long ears in front and a close brim.

-- “New York Fashions,” Harper’s Bazar [sic], Vol. XI, No. 8, 23 February 1878
+- “New York Fashions,” Harper’s Bazaar, Vol. XI, No. 8, 23 February 1878.